-Throughout 2017, I had meetings with a good amount of community leaders, consulted with the NH Women’s Business Center, approached a local developer with the idea and had meetings with several friends across sectors like architecture, business, art, community building, etc., eager to get a plan together and start raising money to build this utopia.
-I wrote a mini-plan of the space, outlining what it would look like, how the community would operate and share costs, how resources like transportation, childcare and healthcare could be pooled to make them more accessible for everybody.
-I envisioned a public-private partnership with a town; coop-like revenue models split with the community members and municipality.
-I started wondering if people were going to actually live there, too — it made sense in some ways, but felt too big in other ways.
+, approached a local developer with the idea and had meetings with several friends across sectors like architecture, business, art, community building, etc., eager to get a plan together and start raising money to build this utopia.
+She drafted a plan of the space, outlining what it would look like, how the community would operate and share costs, how resources like transportation, childcare and healthcare could be pooled to make them more accessible for everybody.
+She envisioned a public-private partnership with a town; coop-like revenue models split with the community members and municipality.
+She started wondering if people were going to actually live there, too — it made sense in some ways, but felt too big in other ways.

-That thing began to happen that happens to so many big ideas — I became overwhelmed with the enormity of it, and caught up in the “analysis paralysis” that happens when you’re stuck in a cycle of questions that you can’t make up your mind about.
+That thing began to happen that happens to so many big ideas — the founder/orginator of a new idea became overwhelmed with the enormity of it, and caught up in the “analysis paralysis” that happens when you’re stuck in a cycle of questions that you can’t make up your mind about.
 Location, name, community segments, financial models, physical space versus pop-up experiences and how broad the mission and audience was.
-The more people I talked to about the idea, the more enthusiasm grew — but so did the complexity of the idea.
+The more people Crystal talked to about the idea, the more enthusiasm grew — but so did the complexity of the idea.
 Everybody had additional considerations to add, new ways that this could succeed for more people.
-It was great to see the energy growing, but I was losing sight of my original vision and mission.
+It was great to see the energy growing, but she was losing sight of her original vision and mission.

-By the end of 2017, I had taken the idea underground for a bit, deciding that I was going to stop talking about it until I’d figured out and nailed down at least some of the big questions.
+By the end of 2017, Crystal had taken the idea underground for a bit, deciding that she was going to stop talking about it until she’d figured out and nailed down at least some of the big questions.

 Okay, let’s go for it.

-On November 21, 2017, I had a routine a hair cut with my longtime stylist and friend, Jessica Todd.
-We chatted as usual about our upcoming projects, and she asked me what big thing I was up to next.
-I hesitated at first, thinking, I’m still not ready to share my big idea… but then I decided to just go for it and tell her.
-I gave her a really high-level view of the idea for the space, what people might do there, and how it would be a place to host all the events and programming ideas that I had.
+On November 21, 2017, Crystal had a routine a hair cut with her longtime stylist and friend, Jessica Todd.
+They chatted as usual about our upcoming projects, and Jessica asked Crystal what big thing she was up to next.
+After hesitating at first, wondering if she was ready to even be talking about her big idea… she decided to just go for it and tell her.
+Crystal outlined a really high-level view of the idea for the space, what people might do there, and how it would be a place to host all the events and programming ideas that she had.

-Not only did she remind me of how exciting these ideas were (I’d lost the excitement because I’d been thinking about them for so long), she also offered up her own space to host a first event or two.
-I told her that an additional hesitation I had that was keeping me from just starting pop-up events was that I didn’t have a name yet, or any branding done.
+Not only did Jess remind Crystal of how exciting these ideas were (she’d lost the excitement because she’d been thinking about them for so long), Jess also offered up her own space to host a first event or two.
+Crystal told her that an additional hesitation she had that was keeping her from just starting pop-up events was that she didn’t have a name yet, or any branding done.
 In order to make pop-up events memorable and harness those multiple experiences together into equity under one brand name, you really have to have a name, right?
-I knew that was a silly thing to get caught up on, but it seemed like a crucial piece.
+It might have been a silly thing to get caught up on, but it seemed like a crucial piece.

-The very next day after that hair cut conversation, having been re-energized by seeing and hearing enthusiasm from another person about these ideas, I had the name: Feminist Oasis.
-I had been brainstorming and trying to figure out what exactly I wanted to convey with the name.
-The word oasis came, and I immediately Googled Feminist Oasis.
-I was shocked to discover that the .com URL and major social media handles for “feministoasis” were available.
-From my time in marketing and naming products and businesses, I knew that for two easily-spelled and relatively short words, this almost never happens.
+The very next day after that hair cut conversation, having been re-energized by seeing and hearing enthusiasm from another person about these ideas, Crystal had the name: Feminist Oasis.
+She’d been brainstorming and trying to figure out what exactly she wanted to convey with the name.
+The word oasis came, and she immediately Googled Feminist Oasis.
+She was shocked to discover that the .com URL and major social media handles for “feministoasis” were available.
+From her time in marketing and naming products and businesses, Crystal knew that for two easily-spelled and relatively short words, this almost never happens.
 It seemed perfect — not, perhaps, for a future permanent home, but certainly for this pop-up entity.
-It said exactly what I was going for — an oasis from white supremacist, capitalist patriarchy.
-Cut, print, I was going for it.
+It said exactly what Crystal was going for — an oasis from white supremacist, capitalist patriarchy.
+Cut, print.
+She was going for it.

 The signature color

-So as to not get caught up in a branding analysis paralysis of a logo and typeset wordmark, etc., I thought the easiest way to make an immediate visual impact as a pop-up entity was to have a unique signature color.
+So as to not get caught up in a branding analysis paralysis of a logo and typeset wordmark, etc., Crystal thought the easiest way to make an immediate visual impact as a pop-up entity was to have a unique signature color.
 When taking over a new pop-up space, using that color would easily transform the space from its usual look, and people could start to to recognize a Feminist Oasis event.
-I knew I wanted to ask questions and gather feedback and input at every event, so I knew that interactive Post-It walls would be present at most of the events, too, adding more opportunity for that color.
-I decided on a vibrant green, just a bit dialed back from a more garish lime.
-Green said “abundance” and an abundance mentality goes directly against the scarcity complex that our unhealthy power structures are built upon.
-Growth, nature, abundance, life, renewal — all associated with green.

 Feminist Oasis, LLC

-On January 3, 2018, I filed official paperwork through the State of New Hampshire for Feminist Oasis, LLC.
-It came with a “Certificate of Formation” — a clear sign, I thought, that Bey was watching over us.
+On January 3, 2018, Crystal filed official paperwork through the State of New Hampshire for Feminist Oasis, LLC.
+It came with a “Certificate of Formation” — a clear sign, she thought, that Bey was watching over us

 The Lemonade launch — our first event

-I started planning our first event — that Lemonade screening — for January 20, 2017.
-The “I” quickly became a “we.”
+“As I started planning our first event — that Lemonade screening — for January 20, 2017, the ‘I’ quickly became a ‘we.'”
+Crystal says.

-We committed to paying our panelists and all vendors — even if it was not their full fee, it was really important to me that right out of the gate, we were a business that paid womxn for their work.
-The economic empowerment of professional women was not going to be undercut because this was “a good cause.”
+We committed from the start to paying our panelists and all vendors — even if it was not their full fee, it was really important that right out of the gate, we were a business that paid for labor.
+The economic empowerment, particularly of professional women, was not going to be undercut just because we were doing “good work.”